tgac-vumc/translocation-snake/README.md

 - a copy of the bamfile is made in which chromosome prefixes are removed for breakmer compatibility
 - BreaKmer is performed using target regions of 5000 bp each

-bamfiles need to be of the following make up:

-stored in the folder bam located at the same level as the git folder (translocation-snake) {name}_coordsorted_nochr.bam
+bamfiles need to be stored in the folder bam located at the same level as the folder containing the snakefile (translocation-snake) and have names of the followin make-up:

-          and
-      {name}_coordsorted.bam
+  {name}_coordsorted_nochr.bam and {name}_coordsorted.bam

 Gridss, Novobreak and wham are performed by snakemake

 [source activate translocation-snake]

 [snakemake ]